Syedhashirayub/CI-CD-for-Static-Website-Hosting-with-AWS-S3-CloudFront-Terraform/README.md

 Once you push changes to the repository, GitHub Actions will automatically deploy them to your AWS environment.

 ### 6️⃣ Access the Website 🌍
-- After deployment, your static website will be available at https://carvilla.run.place and https://www.carvilla.run.place.
+- After deployment, your static website will be available at https://www.carvilla.run.place.

 ## 📂 Key Terraform Resources